undutchable0/Collection/README.md

 # Collection
-~~ Collection of network / server automation scripts used in production by Rens Erickson
+~~ Collection of network / server automation scripts used in production (mostly) by Rens Erickson